ready-steady/statistics/decomposition/README.md

 # Decomposition

-The package provides algorithms for decomposing data.
+The package provides tools for decomposing data.

 ## [Documentation][doc]